 In asking process-driven questions in areas that a company feels weak, it can lead to defensive answers and embellished results.
 In these instances, no one wins.
 The business will continue to suffer through the endless cycle of denial and blame.
-For example:

 If asked about the troubleshooting process for an inbound repair request and we identify that there is no consistent protocol, the response is normally inflated numbers and overconfidence in the ad-hoc process.
 Confidence masks no quality control tools in place and blame will likely always be placed on a person or circumstance.